Kabinner/Ledger/README.md

     LedgerFrame:SetPoint("TOPRIGHT", Frame, "TOPRIGHT", 0, 0)
     LedgerFrame:SetMovable(true)

-    -- Function to update the day display or any other UI elements function UpdateDateDisplay()
-        -- This function will update the date displayed on the UI -- You can add code to recalculate the positions of day buttons or any other UI elements print("Current Day: " .. day)
-    end
-    function PrevDay()
-        -- Decrease day by 1 (you may want to wrap around to previous month if needed) day = day - 1
-        if day < 1 then
-            day = 31  -- Wrap around if going below 1
-        end
-        -- Update the displayed day (recalculate positions or other elements) UpdateDateDisplay()
-    end
-    function NextDay()
-        -- Increase day by 1 (you may want to wrap around to next month if needed) day = day + 1
-        if day > 31 then
-            day = 1  -- Wrap around if going above 31
-        end
-        -- Update the displayed day (recalculate positions or other elements) UpdateDateDisplay()
-    end
     local function AddLine(text)
         local numLines = ContentFrame.numLines or 0
         local yOffset = -numLines * 20  -- adjust vertical spacing as needed